Shahbaz-Ahmed999/Financial-News-Analysis-and-Stock-Price-Prediction/README.md

 Display metrics distributions (e.g., market capitalization).

 # Task 4: Stock Price Prediction

-**Objective:** The task is to forecast stock prices for a specified future time period (e.g., the next 7 days) using historical data.
-The goal is to build a predictive model using an LSTM (Long Short-Term Memory) neural network, evaluate its performance using metrics like RMSE and MAE, and visualize the forecast alongside historical data.

-**Approach:**

-**Data Collection:** Historical stock data is fetched using the yfinance library for a specific ticker symbol (MSFT) starting from 2018.
-Key columns like Open, High, Low, Close, and Volume are used.

-**Preprocessing:** Data is normalized using MinMaxScaler to bring all features to a common scale, essential for LSTM performance.
-Multi-step time-series data is prepared by creating sequences of past prices (X) to predict multiple future closing prices (y).

-**Model Design and Training:**
-A multi-layer LSTM model is built to capture time-dependent patterns in the data.
-The model is trained on 80% of the data, while the remaining 20% is used for testing.

-**Evaluation:** Predictions are compared with actual prices for each step in the forecast horizon.
-Metrics such as RMSE (Root Mean Squared Error) and MAE (Mean Absolute Error) are calculated for each step.

-**Visualization:** Historical data is visualized to understand trends.
-Predicted vs. actual prices are plotted for individual steps and all steps together to assess model accuracy.

-**Steps to Execute the Code:**
-**Install Required Libraries:** Ensure that you have all required libraries installed.
-Use the following command if needed: pip install numpy pandas yfinance matplotlib seaborn tensorflow scikit-learn
+**Import Libraries:**
+Ensure all necessary libraries are imported, such as numpy, pandas, yfinance, tensorflow, matplotlib, seaborn, and scikit-learn.

+**Set Parameters:**
+Define the stock ticker (ticker), start date (start_date), and forecast horizon (forecast_steps).
+These parameters control which stock's data is fetched and for how long predictions are made.

+**Fetch Historical Data:**
-**Fetch Stock Data:** The get_stock_data function fetches historical stock data for the specified ticker (MSFT) and start date.
+Use the get_stock_data function to download historical stock price data for the specified ticker.
+Focus on key columns such as Open, High, Low, Close, and Volume.

-**Visualize Historical Data:** Use Seaborn and Matplotlib to plot the closing price and trading volume over time.
+**Visualize Historical Data:**
+Plot the closing prices and trading volumes over time using matplotlib and seaborn to understand trends and patterns in the data.

+**Data Preprocessing:**

-**Preprocess the Data:** Normalize the data using MinMaxScaler.
+Normalize the data using MinMaxScaler to scale values between 0 and 1.
-Split the data into training and testing sets (80% for training).
+Split the dataset into training and testing subsets.
 Prepare input (X) and output (y) sequences for multi-step forecasting.

-**Build and Train the Model:** Define the LSTM model using the Sequential API in Keras.
+**Build and Train the LSTM Model:**
+Use the build_lstm_model function to define an LSTM model with layers tailored for sequential data.
-Train the model using the prepared data.
+Train the model on the prepared training dataset for a specified number of epochs and batch size.

+**Make Predictions:**
-**Make Predictions:** Predict future prices for the test set.
+Generate predictions for the test dataset using the trained model.
-Inverse-transform the scaled predictions to get actual price values.
+Inverse scale the predictions to restore them to the original price range.

-**Evaluate the Model:** Compute RMSE and MAE for each forecast step.
+**Evaluate the Model:**

+Compute performance metrics such as RMSE and MAE for each forecast step.
+Print the metrics to assess the model's accuracy.

+**Visualize Predictions:**

-**Visualize the Results:** Plot the actual vs. predicted prices for individual steps.
+Plot actual vs. predicted prices for a selected forecast step to evaluate the model's performance visually.
-Overlay all forecast steps for a comprehensive visualization.
+Overlay predictions for all forecast steps to analyze overall trends.

+**Analyze and Interpret Results:**
-**Interpret Results:** Analyze the model's performance and identify areas for improvement.
+Examine the performance metrics and visualizations to determine how well the model predicts future stock prices and identify areas for improvement.